 Much was made about Rivera not coming in and naming Dwayne Haskins the starting quarterback from day one.
 Since then, Rivera has sprinkled his sophomore signal-caller with praise at every opportunity.

 Haskins struggled at times during his rookie season, throwing seven interceptions to go with seven touchdowns while only winning two of his seven starts.
 By pointing out Haskins stepping up and performing well in critical situations shows optimism that the young QB will continue to grow and develop.

 Remember that the previous coaching regime did Haskins no favors when it came to grooming him to become the eventual starter.
 The then-rookie wasn’t given first-team reps until mid-season and was essentially thrown into the fire when the veteran QB’s above him were either injured or proved ineffective.

 Whether Dan Snyder asked for Haskins to be the starting QB:

 - “No. He put it on me to go out and evaluate the roster.
 Nothing was pushed on me, that’s what I want everyone to understand.
 It was an opportunity for me to come in, evaluate, and decide.”

-Many observers and fans advocated for the Redskins to consider Tua Tagovailoa with the No. 2 overall pick.
+Many observers and fans advocated for the Washington Football Team to consider Tua Tagovailoa with the No. 2 overall pick.
 This notion was usually followed with a suggestion that owner Dan Snyder wouldn’t allow this to happen because Haskins was the guy he wanted to be the starting QB.
 Rivera does his part to put that assertion to rest here and say that moving forward with Haskins as the presumed starter is his decision.